- Kristen M Robson, MD, MBA, FACG

 Globus sensation is a functional esophageal disorder characterized by a sensation of a lump or foreign body in the throat.
 Globus sensation has also been referred to as globus pharyngeus and the misnomer "globus hystericus."
 This topic will review the epidemiology, etiology, diagnosis, and management of patients with globus sensation.
 The evaluation of oropharyngeal and esophageal dysphagia are discussed in detail, separately.
-(See "Overview of dysphagia in adults" and "Oropharyngeal dysphagia: Clinical features, diagnosis, and management".)
+(See "Approach to the evaluation of dysphagia in adults" and "Oropharyngeal dysphagia: Clinical features, diagnosis, and management".)

 Globus sensation is a functional esophageal disorder characterized by a sensation of a lump, retained food bolus, or tightness in the throat that is not due to an underlying structural lesion, gastroesophageal reflux disease, mucosal abnormality, or an esophageal motility disorder .

 A sensation of a lump or foreign body in the throat is common in the general population, as illustrated in one study in which 45 percent of 147 healthy volunteers had experienced it at least once .
 It accounts for 4 percent of visits to otolaryngology clinics .
 The symptom is equally prevalent in men and women among healthy individuals in the community, but women are more likely to seek evaluation.
 In primary care, one study reported the prevalence amongst consulters to be 6.7 per 100,000 practice encounters .